 My work has largely focused on how landscapes have responded to climate variability in the past, and how understanding this change can inform our expectations for landscape change on a warming planet.
 I’ve used physical, geochemical, and biological analysis of lake sediment cores to address this question.
-Building a history of environmental change within a lake basin can determine whether or not the site was sensitive to local and global climate events.
-Below are descriptions and resources on multi-proxy projects I’ve worked on in North American regions.
+Building a history of environmental change from a lake basin can show if the site was sensitive to local and global climate events.